Alaska Drug Addiction

 Enterprising drug trafficking organizations (DTOs) from Mexico make sure the remoteness of Alaska is no barrier for any Alaskans who wish to abuse illicit drugs.
 All the most common drugs are available in Alaska, albeit at higher prices: powder cocaine, crack cocaine, marijuana, heroin and methamphetamine.
 Using package services, drugs concealed on bodies and in luggage and other means, drugs are supplied to all corners of the state.

-In one case that occurred in December 2009, a drug dealer who had just made three quick trips to Mexico then concealed 23 pounds of methamphetamine under the back seat of a car and then shipped it on a barge to Anchorage.
+In one case that occurred in December 2009, a drug dealer who had just made three quick trips to Mexico concealed 23 pounds of methamphetamine under the back seat of a car and shipped it on a barge to Anchorage.
 Shipping staff found $12,000 under the back seat and alerted officials who found the meth and replaced it with fake drugs in similar packages.
 They also included an electronic device that would tell them when the drugs were retrieved.
 When a man in Wasilla, Alaska, removed the drugs from their hiding place, law enforcement moved in, arrested him and three others and found another four pounds of marijuana and 16 guns.

 Wasilla is located in a borough named Matanuska-Susitna (usually shortened to Mat-Su), located a short distance north of Anchorage.
 Some law enforcement authorities state that this borough is the hottest area for methamphetamine abuse in the state.